dharmab/8492sqdn.net/content/guides/hotas/index.md

 The MCE Ultimate fixed a number of criticisms over the MCE Pro and is worth the cost difference.

+### Moza AB9 Force Feedback

+We have heard reports that Moza's force feedback software interferes with other DCS tools including SimpleRadio-Standalone.
+We recommend VPForce as an alternative, because of the excellent software.

 # Throttles

 ## Recommended